Note: This is not financial advice. This is for educational purposes only. NFTs are a highly volatile asset class.

-- The world's first real estate NFT just got sold — why this is revolutionary
+- The world's first real estate NFT just got sold and How to buy Tory Lanez NFT

 If you don't mind the risky investment, or you simply want to purchase NFT to support a talented, digital artist, here's an easy, step-by-step guide on how to purchase a non-fungible token.
 (If you need an in-depth explanation of what NFTS are, check out our explainer here).

 The most important thing you'll need before buying an NFT is an Ethereum wallet.
 Why?
 Because most non-fungible tokens run on the Ethereum blockchain.
 Ethereum, unlike the Bitcoin network, allows users to deploy something called "smart contracts."